filefoxper/agent-reducer/README.md

 1. provide `Resolver` as the middleWare system in redux.
 2. provide `branch` system to do a special work with special mode like `takeLatest` in `redux-saga`.

+### bug fixes
+1. The arrow function can not work well, and now we have fixed it.

 ### reducer
 reducer brings us a lot of benefits when we organize states.
 It provides a pure functional writing mode to make our state predictable.